laxmikant-ainapure/upcxx/README.md

 New features/enhancements: (see specification and programmer's guide for full details)

 * There is now an offline installer package for UPC++, for systems lacking connectivity
-* upcxx::barrier performance has been improved
+* Barrier synchronization performance has been improved
-* Experimental interoperability support for Berkeley UPC
+* Support for interoperability Berkeley UPC, see [upc-hybrid.md](docs/upc-hybrid.md)

 Notable bug fixes:

+* issue #100: Fix shared heap setting propagation on loosely-coupled clusters
+* issue #118: Enforce GEX version interlock at compile time
 * issue #177: Completion broken for non-fetching binary AMOs
 * issue #183: bench/{put_flood,nebr_exchange} were failing to compile
+* issue #185: Fix argument order for dist_object constructor to match spec
+* issue #187: Improve Python detection logic for the install script
+* issue #190: Teach upcxx-run to honor UPCXX_PYTHON

+Breaking changes:

+* envvar `UPCXX_SEGMENT_MB` has been renamed to `UPCXX_SHARED_HEAP_SIZE`.
+  For backwards compat, the former is still accepted when the latter is unset.

 ### 2018.09.26: Release 2018.9.0